 Recover Compensation for Your Injuries

 After a collision, you may think that the situation is straightforward.
 The driver was negligent, hit you in a wreck, and caused your injuries.
 Since they were responsible, you’d think that their insurance should pay for your injuries.
 At the scene of the wreck, the driver may seem cordial and like they’ll work with you.
 However, you may find that when it comes to file a claim, their story has changed.

 There may be instances where the driver is trying to assign some of the fault to you.
 They could claim that you disobeyed traffic laws or were doing something illegal that contributed to the wreck and your injuries.
 Accusations such as this can possibly result in you getting less compensation than you deserve.
-That’s why it’s so important to have a bicycle accident lawyer in Atlanta on your side.
+That’s why it’s so important to have an Atlanta bicycle accident attorney on your side.

 We’ll look into your case and find out the truth about what happened.
 If you weren’t at fault, we’ll do everything we can to prove it.
 The negligent driver needs to be held accountable for their actions and you deserve a settlement that will let you recover in peace.

 Getting started on your claim as quickly as possible has many benefits.
 Waiting too long could possibly surpass the statute of limitations.
 In general, Georgia citizens have two years from the date of the incident to file a claim.
 If you wait too long and miss that window, your case may not be reviewed, and you won’t be able to seek compensation.
 When you have us at your side soon after the accident, you can rest assured that we’ll have the important deadlines covered.
 We may also be able to find physical evidence from the scene of the incident that supports your claim.